jedisct1/libsodium-doc/internals/README.md

 Visual Studio builds.

 In addition, the test suite has to always pass on the following
-environments.
-Libsodium is manually validated on all of these before
+environments. libsodium is manually validated on all of these before
 every release, as well as before merging a new change to the `stable`
 branch.